AdrianaRego/ShortCourseBioinformatics_BB4F/Hands_on_session_NaPDoS2.md

  1 - Start by downloading the [Salinispora tropica CNB-440 genome](https://github.com/AdrianaRego/ShortCourseBioinformatics_BB4F/blob/main/GCF_000016425.1_ASM1642v1_genomic.fna).

-# 2 - Open NaPDoS2 and navigate to the “Run Analysis” tab.
+2 - Open NaPDoS2 and navigate to the “Run Analysis” tab.
 Select “Domain Type: KS domains”.
-Since we are analyzing theSalinispora tropica CNB-440 “GCF_000016425.1_ASM1642v1_genomic.fna”: nucleic acid FASTA genome file, select “Query type: Nucleic acid sequences”.
+Since we are analyzing the Salinispora tropica CNB-440 “GCF_000016425.1_ASM1642v1_genomic.fna”: nucleic acid FASTA genome file, select “Query type: Nucleic acid sequences”.
 Click “Choose File” to upload your genome file.
 Click on “Advanced Settings”.
 Here, you can change the BLASTP e-value cutoff and the Minimum alignment length.
 For this tutorial, we will use the default settings of BLASTP e-value cutoff of 1e-8 and Minimum alignment length of 200aa (600nt).

 Click SEEK to be assigned a job ID and review the job analysis settings.